Nachtwind1100011/COSC484-Group-Project/README.md

-# Web Based Programming Group Project
+#Pick my Professor

+Welcome to the source code for Pick my Professor, a soon to be popular alternative to ratemyprofessors.com

-Group Members: Dylan Kelly, Dominic Oertel, Amy Wolf, Olga Felina, Michael Mhonda
+Project Members: Dylan Kelly, Dominic Oertel, Amy Wolf, Olga Felina, Michael Mhonda, Zach White